- /campaigns/update/keyword/ (new!)

 In order to use the MutualMind API, you'll need to get your application instance's application key and auth token.
 Log in to your site as an admin and then go to the “Admin” area and click “API Access”.
 You'll find the following keys there:

 Application keys are fixed and cannot be changed.
 However, if your credentials get compromised, you can always reset your application secret and auth token from the “Admin” area of your site.

 All API methods require authentication using your fixed application key and generated auth token.
 Here are the request query params:

 You can use one of the format codes above when sending requests to any of our API endpoints.
 For example:

 Will return results in JSON format.
 If you wish to get data as XML, then use this instead:

 IMPORTANT NOTE: You must specify the format with every API call and it must be the first parameter passed in.

-All dates and times returned by the MutualMind API conform to the ISO-8601 data interchange specification.
+All dates and times accepted and returned by the MutualMind API must conform to the ISO-8601 data interchange specification.
+E.g.,

 Most resources (including those that are embedded) returned via our API include a resource_uri node.
 If populated, it provides a relative URL to that specific resource.
 You can use this URL to access that resource.
 For example: